Jaroan/Fair-MARL/README.md

 This will train agents using the Fair-MARL method on the chosen task (`navigation_graph` in this case).
 Additional parameters for training, such as the number of agents, can be modified in the configuration file or passed as command-line arguments.

-> NOTE: Please note that for training we have enabled wandb logging by default.
+> NOTE 1: Please note that for training we have enabled wandb logging by default.
 Please inspect your logging mechanishm or use the flag `--use_wandb` to prevent wandb longging.

+> NOTE 2a: Training any of the fairness aware models will require access to Gurobi optimization software.
+Please install it in your environment.

 ### Evaluation